 - a.
-The audit of the consolidated financial statements for the financial year from 1 January to 31 December 2015 was conducted by PricewaterhouseCoopers Sp. z o.o. with its registered office in Warsaw, Al. Armii Ludowej 14, registered audit company No 144.
+The audit of the consolidated financial statements for the financial year from 1 January to 31 December 2016 was conducted by PricewaterhouseCoopers Sp. z o.o. with its registered office in Warsaw, Al. Armii Ludowej 14, registered audit company No 144.
 The audit was conducted on behalf of the registered audit company under the supervision of the key registered auditor, the Group's registered auditor Anna Antoszewska (No 12807). - b.
-PricewaterhouseCoopers Sp. z o.o. was appointed registered auditor to the Group by Resolution No 5 of the Supervisory Board of TOYA S.A. dated 28 May 2015. - c.
-PricewaterhouseCoopers Sp. z o.o. and the key registered auditor conducting the audit are independent of the companies comprising the Group within the meaning of Article 56, paragraphs 2-4 of the Act on registered auditors and their council, entities entitled to provide an audit of the financial statements and public supervision of 7 May 2009 (Journal of Laws of 2015, item 1011). - d.
-The audit was conducted under an agreement signed on 15 June 2015, and conducted in the following periods:
+PricewaterhouseCoopers Sp. z o.o. was appointed registered auditor to the Group by Resolution No 9 of the Supervisory Board of TOYA S.A. dated 23 June 2016. - c.
+PricewaterhouseCoopers Sp. z o.o. and the key registered auditor conducting the audit are independent of the entities belonging to the Group within the meaning of art.
+56, clauses 2-4 of the Act dated 7 May 2009 on registered auditors and their self-government, registered audit companies and on public supervision (Journal of Laws of 2016, item 1000 as amended). - d.
+The audit was conducted in accordance with an agreement dated 8 July 2016, in the following periods:

-interim audit from 19 to 23 October 2015;
+• interim audit from 18 to 21 October 2016;

-• final audit from 15 February to 17 March 2016.
+• final audit from 13 February to 16 March 2017 (with intervals).